 “Now that she’s back in the atmosphere, with drops of Jupiter in her hair… She acts like summer and walks like rain, reminds me that there’s a time to change…” – Drops of Jupiter, Train (2009)

-With some beautiful song lyrics to start us off, we can’t imagine a better introduction to our most beloved notebooking tool, Jupyter Notebook.
+With some beautiful song lyrics, we can’t imagine a better introduction to our most beloved notebooking tool, Jupyter Notebook.
 As a technology company, we spend a good portion of our free time romantically engaging with the future of electric vehicles and incredible data science tools, much of which serves to remind us that there is time to change.
-Jupyter Notebook (formerly iPython) is by far, the most popular notebooking tool in use today.
-With support for almost 50 programming languages including Python and R, there’s pretty much not a thing we can’t change about the old way we used to work with data.
+Jupyter Notebook (formerly iPython) is the most popular notebooking tool in use today.
+With support for almost 50 programming languages, including Python and R, there’s pretty much not a thing we can’t change about the old way we used to work with data.

 Though limited in certain capacities, third-party tools are easy to integrate and use to achieve any desired result.
-We promise, we’re not trying to advertise for Jupyter Notebook, we just really really like them!
+We promise we’re not trying to advertise for Jupyter Notebook; we really like them!

 Why We Love Jupyter as a Notebooking Tool

-Jupyter Notebooks integrate easily with open source platforms used by many data enthusiasts such as Github.
-This allows for a clear, easy display, and an easy-to-use interface for Jupyter notebooks viewing and reading.
+Jupyter notebooks integrate easily with open-source platforms used by many data enthusiasts, such as Github.
+GitHub’s gist allows for a clear, easy display and an easy-to-use interface for Jupyter notebooks viewing and reading.
 Jupyter notebooks operate through a basic IPython Kernel.
-This means that it does not allow for switching between programming languages between cells, but some third-party tools enable this functionality if it is needed.
+This means it does not allow for switching programming languages between cells, but some third-party tools enable this functionality if needed.

-Some spin-off features exist such as Jupyter Lab, this means that there are a range of options for your preferences and what you plan on using Jupyter Notebooks to do.
-This offers a large amount of flexibility in working with preferred data and formats, meaning that anyone can use Jupyter Notebooks to create what they have in mind.
+Some spin-off features exist, such as Jupyter Lab; this means that there is a range of options for your preferences and what you plan on using Jupyter notebooks to do.
+This offers much flexibility in working with preferred data and formats, meaning anyone can use Jupyter notebooks to create what they have in mind.